 The platform is continually developing its solutions and releasing new products and trading pairs.
 Since competition is fierce between CFD trading platforms the company has not released any information about upcoming features as yet.
 We will update this FXCM review once new features are released to the public.

 Both FXCM and eToro enjoy a global position and are owned by major corporations which have been operating for several decades.
-They are both considered to be safe and reputable, offering a range of products and services for new and experienced investors.
-Whilst their features are similar, with both offering Copy Trading and mobile trading, eToro supports a significantly larger range of cryptocurrency CFDs and payment methods.
-In addition, with eToro, you can also buy actual cryptocurrencies and store them in a free, in-built wallet.
+They are both considered to be reputable, offering a range of products and services for new and experienced investors.
+Whilst their features are similar, with both offering Copy Trading and mobile trading, with eToro you can also buy actual cryptocurrencies and store them in a free, in-built wallet.